AcademySoftwareFoundation/openexr/CONTRIBUTING.md

       - Choose a proposed release date at least several days in advance.

-   d.
+   e.
 If there are any public CVE's, reference them in
       [SECURITY.md](SECURITY.md).

-   e.
+   f.
 Submit the PR for others to review.
 The PR should go *to the
       release branch, not ``main``*, obviously.

-   f.
+   g.
 After others have had a chance to sanity-check the changes,
       merge the PR *with "rebase and merge"*.
 Unlike with the usual PR's merged to main, it is essential to retain the individual commits on the release branch.
 That way, the release branch commit history retains the details of the changes.

-   g.
+   h.
 If further fixes come in that need to go into the release, push
       them to the PR branch.
 It's not absolutely essential that all changes to the release branch go in via a PR.
 The PR is simply a convient forum for publicly discussing and reviewing the composition of the release.

-2. Validate ABI compatibility.
-Build the release branch and run [abipkgdiff](https://manpages.ubuntu.com/manpages/lunar/en/man1/abipkgdiff.1.html) against a build of the previous patch release to confirm that no changes have leaked in.
+2. Tag the release with a ``-rc`` "release candidate" tag, e.g. ``v3.1.9-rc``.

-3. Tag the release with a ``-rc`` "release candidate" tag, e.g. ``v3.1.9-rc``.
+3. Validate ABI compatibility.
+Build at the release candidate tag and run [abipkgdiff](https://manpages.ubuntu.com/manpages/lunar/en/man1/abipkgdiff.1.html) against a build of the previous patch release to confirm that no ABI changes have leaked in.
+Additions to the ABI are acceptable for a patch release, but there should be no symbol changes and no symbols removed.
+If there are, back up and fix them before proceeding.

 4. Send mail to ``openexr-dev@lists.aswf.io`` announcing the staging of the release with link to the release candidate tag.
 Include the